 Use Wired instead of WIFI where possible

-Often people refer to their internet connection in general as "the WiFi" - but here I'm talking specifically about your internet connection via your ISP, rather than the WiFi signal from your router out to your devices around your premises.
+Often people refer to their internet connection in general as “the WiFi” - but here I’m talking specifically about your internet connection via your ISP, rather than the WiFi signal from your router out to your devices around your premises.

 WIFI can be very convenient of course, but you should know that in almost all situations connecting to your router via an Ethernet Cable will be much faster – as long as both your computer/device AND your router have Gigabit capable ports.
 Most modern devices will, but you’ll find many older laptops/desktops are limited to 100 Mbps.